buildfirst/buildfirst/ch04/02_asset-hashing/README.md

 grunt build:release
 ```

 It should be obvious, at this point, how easy it is to integrate cache busting with static asset hashing into our everyday build flow.
+Simply adding the `rev` and `usemin` tasks to the `release` flow would do.
+All we need to do after that is add an `Expires` header to our static assets, as we'll see in later chapters.